China's HNA Chairman Wang dies in France after falling from a wall

 “Everyone in the office is talking about it, but we don’t know what impact it will have on the company’s direction.”

-Reporting by Se Young Lee and Jean-Francois Rosnoblet; Additional reporting by Elias Glenn, Pei Li, Min Zhang and Lusha Zhang in Beijing, Emmanuel Jarry in Paris, Julie Zhu in Hong Kong and Adam Jourdan and Brenda Goh in Shanghai; Writing by Tony Munroe; Editing by Edwina Gibbs
+Reporting by Se Young Lee and Jean-Francois Rosnoblet; Additional reporting by Elias Glenn, Pei Li, Min Zhang and Lusha Zhang in Beijing, Emmanuel Jarry in Paris, Julie Zhu, Kane Wu and Sumeet Chatterjee in Hong Kong and Adam Jourdan and Brenda Goh in Shanghai; Writing by Tony Munroe; Editing by Edwina Gibbs